shoebot/shoebot/doc/source/commands.rst

 .. py:function:: textpath(txt, x, y, width=None, height=1000000, draw=False)

-  Generates an outlined path of the input text.
+  Returns an outlined path of the input text.

-  :param txt: Text to output
-  :param x: x-coordinate of the top left corner
-  :param y: y-coordinate of the top left corner
-  :param width: text width
-  :param height: text height
-  :param draw: Set to False to inhibit immediate drawing (defaults to False)
-  :return: Path object representing the text.
+  For an explanation of the parameters, see :py:func:`text`.
+Note that, unline text(), the ``draw`` option is False by default, as this command is meant for doing further manipulation on the text path before rendering it.

 .. py:function:: textmetrics(txt, width=None, height=None)